ibexa/documentation-developer/docs/guide/request_lifecycle.md

 For an overview of what happens on a reverse proxy like Varnish or Fastly, see [Context-aware HTTP cache / Request lifecycle](cache/context_aware_cache.md#request-lifecycle).

 When arriving at a web server, the request is filtered by Apache Virtual Host, Nginx Server Blocks or equivalent.
-This mainly (and shortly) separates requests of static resources from requests to the application.
+There, requests of static resources are separated from requests to PHP interpreter.

 As [[= product_name =]] is a Symfony application, the handling of requests starts like in Symfony (see [Symfony and HTTP Fundamentals](https://symfony.com/doc/current/introduction/http_fundamentals.html)).